b1rdmania/sonic-events-bot/BOT_CAPABILITIES.md

 3.  **List Guests for an Event:** Fetch and display a list of registered guests for a specific event.
 You can often filter by status (e.g., "approved guests", "pending guests").
 Includes guest count.
 (Uses Luma API: `getGuests`)
 4.  **Approve Guest:** Change a guest's status to 'approved' for a specific event.
 You typically need to provide the guest's email address.
 (Uses Luma API: `updateGuestStatus`)
 5.  **Decline Guest:** Change a guest's status to 'declined' for a specific event.
 You typically need to provide the guest's email address.
 (Uses Luma API: `updateGuestStatus`)
-6.  **Format Information:** Present data retrieved from the Luma API (like event lists or guest lists) in a user-friendly, readable format using Markdown.
+6.  **Format Information:** Present data retrieved from the Luma API (like event lists or guest lists) in a user-friendly, readable format using Markdown, specifically optimized for display within **Telegram**.

 ## Potential Future Capabilities